 The 'R', or reproduction number, is one of the most important factors in making decisions regarding restrictions.
 The Government is aiming to see the R number below 1, in order to slow the spread of the virus.

-The government's current figures for the R number across the whole of the UK is:1 to 1.2.
+The government's current figures for the R number across the whole of the UK is: 0.9 - 1.0

-As you can see, we are close to reducing the R number to 1, and hopefully below.
+As you can see, we are nationally in a good position and moving in the right direction.
 Together, we can reduce the R number further, and help save lives.